rkuma183/wilsonmar.github.io/_posts/2017-04-10-git-whoops.md

    [<a target="_blank" href="https://git-scm.com/docs/git-tag/">SCM</a>],
    <a href="https://wilsonmar.github.io/git-flow#Tags">Return</a>

+   <a name="Fallback"></a>

+   ### Fallback to previous SHA

+   I've had to do this with my github.io repository, which contains markdown text in the _posts folder that GitHub automatically converts into displayable HTML in the _source folder.
+GitHub sends emails out if it cannot do that.
+However, I didn't read my email and several changes to markdown didn't become visible to readers.

+   To fix it, I looked at GitHub online to identify the date and time stamp to the last good update so I can fall back all changes to that point in time.

+   PROTIP: This is a way to fall back if there are no merges in between the current HEAD and the hash one before the one that you want to go back to:

+   <pre>git revert --no-commit e05fced..HEAD</pre>

+   <pre>git commit</pre>

+   <pre>git push</pre>

    <a name="DeleteBranch"></a>

    ### Delete branch

-0. Because branches are just markers within Git, once a feature branch is in GitHub, that branch can be deleted from the local repo
+   Because branches are just markers within Git, once a feature branch is in GitHub, that branch can be deleted from the local repo

    <pre><strong>git branch -d <em>feat1</em>
    </strong></pre>

-0. and from GitHub (by specifying that colon in front of the branch name).
+   and from GitHub (by specifying that colon in front of the branch name).

    <pre><strong>git push origin :feat1</strong></pre>